 Multi-Window meetings is a new feature in Microsoft Teams that aims to make multi tasking during meetings easier.
 Rather than minimizing a meeting window when opening a new chat, the meeting will show in a separate window while you handle other conversations with team members.
 Chats can even be “popped out” to their own separate window as a part of these new multi-window features.

-How to Disable Multi-Window Meetings in Microsoft Teams
+How to Disable Multi-Window / New Meeting Experience in Microsoft Teams

 In Microsoft Teams, click your profile picture in the upper right corner and select